MarshMapper/new-material/README.md

 # new-material

-NewMaterial is an Angular schematic that generates a new Angular Material application with several standard components and a "progress" service that can be shared by all components to show when the application is busy.
+new-material is an Angular schematic that generates a new Angular Material application with several standard components and a "progress" service that can be shared by all components to show when the application is busy.

 The schematic is intended to be used right after creating a new Angular project to add Angular Material and the CDK, as well as creating a top-level layout for the application using CSS Grid Layout.
+Help and Info pages are included, as well as a default page you specify when you run the schematic.

 **Important:** This schematic will currently overwrites any existing files with the same name as files it generates.

 ## Using

 For local development, clone this repo and run "yarn install" and "npm run build" in the top-level folder.
 Then, in the project where you want to use the schematic, run:

     ng g path/to/new-material:new-material

-where "path/to" is the path to the folder where you cloned and built this repo.
+where "path/to/new-material" is the path to the folder where you cloned and built this repo.

-Currently there is an issue with the generated code.
-The global styles.scss is a merger of the default one and the one provided in this template.
-Delete everything before the line around line 41 that says:

-    @use '@angular/material' as mat;

-This issue will be corrected in a future version.
-Similarly, the default landing page generated does not currently work and will be fixed in a future version.

-More paramters will be added to remove some hard coded values and to allow for more customization.